 Dry hair is one of the major signs of hair damage, but it could also just be a sign that the hair is in need of a deep conditioning treatment.

-If a deep conditioning treatment fails to nourish dry hair, then it’s time to look for other possibilities.
+If a deep conditioning fails to nourish dry hair, then it’s time to look for other possibilities.

 When hair lacks hydration it may start to become fragile and break off.

 It might start with the ends before traveling up to the roots of the hair.

 This is a telling sign that the hair is damaged, unhealthy and vulnerable.